Chocolates for Kids – Benefits, Side Effects and Fun Facts

 3. Chocolate Liqueur

 The precursor to unsweetened chocolate, chocolate liqueur can be termed as the initial stage that leads to the formation of other chocolate types.
-It resembles a smooth liquid with chocolate flavour, although the word “liqueur” is not to be connected with alcohol.
+It resembles a smooth liquid with a chocolate flavour, although the word “liqueur” is not to be connected with alcohol.
 When cocoa beans are procured, they are ground together until they form a paste that has a smooth texture.
 This paste generally contains a substantial proportion of cocoa butter, which is extracted after the paste is melted to separate the liqueur.

 4. Cocoa Powder

 Another popular ingredient used by many people in a variety of preparations, cocoa powder, is interpreted by many to be similar to ground chocolate.
 However, that isn’t the case.
-Cocoa powder is exactly what it states, a powdered form of the cocoa beans.
+Cocoa powder is exactly what it states, a powdered form of cocoa beans.
 The shells of the beans are removed, and the beans are then ground together.
 The powder also ends up containing a small amount of cocoa butter in them.
-This powder is the first step of making some delicious chocolate-flavoured beverages.
+This powder is the first step in making some delicious chocolate-flavoured beverages.

 5. White Chocolate